 - Avoid statements of fact.

 - Avoid general statements everyone or no one would likely endorse.
-Write statements that represent strong clear position rather than a middle of the road (ambiguous or noncommittal) declaration.
+Write statements that represent strong, clear positions rather than a middle of the road (ambiguous or noncommittal) declaration.

 - Write in the present tense using an active voice.